Skip to main content

 Use TODOs, comments, or issue trackers to record what was done and why.
 Don’t let debt hide.

-To make informed decisions about technical debt, you need to measure its impact.
-Here are concrete metrics to track:
+In order to make relevant decisions about technical debt, you need to measure its impact.
+Here are concrete metrics to track.

 Development Velocity